seanox/aspect-js/README.md

   rendering reacts to changes in data objects and triggers partial rendering on consumers
 - Markup rendering
-  supports: conditions, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
+  supports: conditions, custom tags, events, filter, interval, interceptors, iterate, rendering, resources messages, validation, ...
 - Markup hardening
   makes it difficult to manipulate the attributes in the markup
   non-visible components are removed from the DOM and only reinserted when used
 - Model View Controller (MVC) / Model View ViewModel (MVVM)
-  supports view model binding and events
+  supports view model binding, events and interceptors
 - Routing to organize the page into views
   supports paths (routes), interceptors and permission concepts
 - Resource Bundle / Resource Messages